AusDTO/dta-website/_posts/2017-08-03-gavin-slater-aiia.md

 There’s real opportunity here for us to partner with the public, private and educational sectors.

-**ICT graduate programs**

-We also have an eye on future digital talent.

-The DTA now has responsibility for the government’s ICT entry-level programs --- that brings ICT graduates, cadets and apprentices into agencies across the government.

-We aim to place about 250 digital entry-level staff in government agencies across Australia over the next 12 months.

-We are also working with the Australian Public Service Commission to look at ways to:

-- attract new talent
-- retain existing digital talent
-- place training opportunities on the Digital Marketplace
-- develop digital skills in leadership across the Public Service.

 **Relationships with the private sector**

 As I think about these 5 priorities, I have an overall ambition to see a significant step up in public–private partnerships and participation.

 I’ve spoken a couple of times now with the AIIA about how we can formalise a partnership with the AIIA --- how we can work more closely together to find solutions, share knowledge and ideas, and uplift skills capability.

-Whether it be in the domains of service delivery, solution design, hosting services, capability uplift, cyber security --- the reality is that within the APS we do not have all the capability and capacity that is needed to deliver.

 Partnering effectively with the private sector will be key to our collective success.